 - Your arms and legs flex at the same time and also extend at the same time: In the initial position, both arms and both legs are extended.
 Afterward, your hands meet in front of your chest at the same time that your legs are at the maximum of their flexion.

-Here’s a video that shows how swimming sidestroke looks in real life:
+Here is a video that shows what swimming sidestroke looks like in real life: